jmdaweb/NVDARemoteServer/readme.md

 To uninstall it, run dpkg --purge nvda-remote-server

+To uninstall it keeping the configuration files, run dpkg --remove nvda-remote-server

 ###Building for Centos and RHL based distributions

 You must choose between Centos 6 (RHL6 folder) or Centos 7 (RHL 7).
 Follow the instructions included in that folders.
 Finally, install the package using rpm: rpm -U NVDARemoteServer.rpm

+To uninstall it, run rpm -e NVDARemoteServer

 ###Building for Mac Os x

 1. Navigate to the Mac Os x directory inside this repo.
 2. Ensure that the build.sh script can be executed: chmod +x build.sh
-3. Run the script: ./build.sh
+3. Run the script: sudo ./build.sh
 4. Install the generated package using Finder or the terminal.
 Remember to allow untrusted software installation in System preferences > Security and privacy.
 To install from the terminal, run the following command: sudo installer -pkg NVDARemoteServer.pkg -target /

+There is no removal procedure at this time, it will be added soon.

 ###Building for Arch based distributions

 1. Navigate to the Arch directory inside this repo.
 2. Ensure that the build.sh script can be executed: chmod +x build.sh
 3. Run the script: ./build.sh
-4. Install the package with pacman: pacman -U NVDARemoteServer.pkg.tar.xz
+4. Install the package with pacman: pacman -U NVDARemoteServer.pkg.tar.xz.

+To uninstall it, run: pacman --remove NVDARemoteServer

+###Building for MSYS2 platform on Windows

+1. Navigate to the MSYS directory inside this repo.
+2. Repeat steps 3 and 4 from arch section.

+###Installing on Cygwin

+1. Navigate to the Cygwin directory from Cygwin Bash shell.
+2. Run install.sh: ./install.sh

+To uninstall it, run NVDARemoteUninstall

 ###Building for Windows